Alex

 Next up, I checked out the onboard entertainment and planned what movie to watch while I waited for dinner.
 I reclined my seat, raised my footrest, and got cozy with my blanket during the movie.
 After a really nice dinner followed by dessert, it was time to rest for a little bit.
 With a press of a button, my reclined seat became a fully flat bed.

 I actually didn’t sleep great on this flight, my mind wouldn’t turn off…don’t you hate when that happens?
 Also, the flight had a little turbulence, and my cranapple juice fell off my tray and landed on me while I was sleeping ????.
 Luckily, it mostly got on the blanket, and I laughed about it.
 I slept through breakfast, and before I knew it, the plane was landing in London.
-Even though I didn’t sleep amazing, the whole experience was so nice and relaxing, and I found myself wishing that the flight was a couple of hours longer!
+Even though I didn’t sleep amazingly, the whole experience was so nice and relaxing, and I wished the flight was a couple of hours longer!

-Traveling like this seems very out of reach for most of us, but it’s so much easier than you’d think!
+Traveling like this seems out of reach for most of us, but it’s much easier than you’d think!
 By opening one card, you can fly business class to Europe for under $110!
-Booking flights like this does sometimes require some flexibility.
-You may not be able to find the price you want for your home airport on a specific day but with some flexibility and a positioning flight, you can really get a lot of bang for your buck!
+Booking flights like this sometimes requires some flexibility.
+You may not be able to find the price you want for your home airport on a specific day, but with some flexibility and a positioning flight, you can really get a lot of bang for your buck!

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.